StanislavHaitov/api_pass_app/README.md

 # PassApp DevOps Project

 ## Overview
-`PassApp` is a DevOps-oriented project that automates the deployment and management of a Flask application.
+`PassApp` is a DevOps-oriented project that automates the deployment and management of a Flask application in tranc base flow.
 This project is part of the final project for the DevSecOps course at Bar-Ilan University.
 It leverages technologies such as Docker, Jenkins, Kubernetes (via Minikube), Terraform, and Ansible to implement continuous integration, delivery, and infrastructure management, focusing on security best practices.

 ## Key Features
 - **Automated CI/CD pipeline** with Jenkins.